kpratik2015/My-Notes/React.md

 When you read about React, you'll often see words such as diffing and patching.
 Diffing means comparing old content with new content to figure out what's changed.
 Patching means executing the necessary DOM operations to render the new content.

 _Note: Like any other JavaScript library, React is constrained by the run-to-completion nature of the main thread._

+**Easy to integrate into existing projects by not being overly opinionated**

+You can add React to an existing project little by little if you want, and this is in large part thanks to the fact that React doesn’t impose a rigid application architecture on you like other options do.

 ## React Features